Vaguery/answer-factory-machines/docs/bb8.md

 ### `:from`

 The `:from` key is used to specify one of several "moves" of a notional cursor.
+The cursor always points to items and subtrees containing items.
 The values currently supported are

-- any numerical value: jump the cursor to the position indexed by that number, counting items and sub-trees as individual steps in a depth-first traversal of the tree, and counting the first item in that traversal as position `0`.
+- any numerical value: jump the cursor to the position indexed by that number, counting items and subtrees as individual steps in a depth-first traversal of the tree, and counting the first item in that traversal as position `0`.
 Non-integer indices are rounded _up_ to the next integer, and indices outside the range of the tree's current size "wrap" to fit.
-- `:head` place the cursor on the first item in the tree; if the tree is empty, then it's the empty space inside the tree, not the _whole_ tree
+- `:head` Place the cursor on the first item in the tree (by a depth-first traversal).
+Note: if the first item is a subtree, point at the subtree itself, not the first item inside it.
+If the tree is empty, then it's "pointing to" the empty space inside the tree, not the _whole_ tree
-- `:tail` move the cursor to the last item in the tree (by depth-first traversal)
+- `:tail` Move the cursor to the last item in the tree (by depth-first traversal).
-- `:subhead` move to the first item within the current sub-tree
+- `:subhead` Move to the first item within the current subtree.
-- `:append` move to the last item within the current level of sub-tree
+- `:append` Move to the last item within the current level of subtree.
-- `:left` move one step to the left in the current sub-tree level, wrapping around to the last position in the sub-tree if we're already at the first position
+- `:left` Move one step to the left in the current subtree level, wrapping around to the last position in the subtree if we're already at the first position.
-- `:right` move one step to the right in the current sub-tree level, wrapping round to the first position in this level if we're already at the last item
+- `:right` Move one step to the right in the current subtree level, wrapping round to the first position in this level if we're already at the last item.
-- `:prev` move one step "back" in the entire tree's depth-first traversal, wrapping to the last item in the tree if we're already at the first
+- `:prev` Move one step "back" in the entire tree's depth-first traversal, wrapping to the last item in the tree if we're already at the first
-- `:next` move one step "forward" in the entire tree's depth-first traversal, wrapping to the first item in the tree if we're already at the last
+- `:next` Move one step "forward" in the entire tree's depth-first traversal, wrapping to the first item in the tree if we're already at the last.
-- `:up` move from a position within a sub-tree to the next level up, selecting the sub-tree in which you were before; if there are no "up" levels, stay in the same location
+- `:up` Move from a position within a subtree to the next level up, selecting the subtree in which you were before; if there are no "up" levels, stay in the same location.
-- `:down` if the current cursor is positioned on  sub-tree, enter that sub-tree and move to the first position within it; otherwise, stay in place
+- `:down` If the current cursor is positioned on a subtree, enter that subtree and move to the first position within it; otherwise, stay in place.
-- `:here` do not move the cursor
+- `:here` Do not move the cursor.

 The `:from` cursor movement values only ever _move_ a cursor within an existing (possibly empty) tree.
 If there is no `:from` value, or if the value is `:here`, or if the cursor position cannot be moved in the indicated direction (see the list details), then the cursor stays where it is at the moment.